 ‘The fountain of youth for the living dead.’

-The Rejuvenator is a 1988 American science-fiction horror feature film about a wealthy old actress who finances and takes a serum to look young again.
+The Rejuvenator is a 1988 American science fiction horror film about a wealthy old actress who finances and takes a serum to look young again.
 Unfortunately, the side effect is that she turns into a hideous monster with a desire to kill.

-Directed by Brian Thomas Jones (Monsters TV series; Escape from Safehaven; Posed for Murder) from a screenplay co-written with Simon Nuchtern (Silent Madness), based on the latter’s story, the Jewel Productions movie stars Vivian Lanko (Bates Motel TV series; The Refrigerator), John MacKay, James Hogue (Prime Evil) and Katell Pleven; it was produced by Steven D. Mackler (Voodoo Dawn; Deadtime Stories; Neon Maniacs).
+Directed by Brian Thomas Jones (Monsters TV series; Escape from Safehaven; Posed for Murder) from a screenplay co-written with Simon Nuchtern (Silent Madness), based on the latter’s story.
+Produced by Steven D. Mackler (Voodoo Dawn; Deadtime Stories; Neon Maniacs).

 The special makeup effects were created by Ed French (Hellraiser: Bloodline; Blood Rage; Necropolis; Breeders; The Stuff; et al)

 “It cribs elements from Sunset Boulevard and The Wasp Woman and mashes them together with the finest in late-1980s straight-to-video tone.
 There’s lots of neon, fake British accents, and synth flute. […] At times, it feels like we’re watching a drunk Stanley Kubrick direct a movie for Canadian slowcore kings Emmeritus on Andy Milligan‘s sets.”
 Bleeding Skull!

 “It’s a picture that suffers from many debits: poor scripting, hacky editing, mostly indifferent direction, a pep-free first hour!
 But it livens up toward the end, and there’s some ambition on display throughout, for which the filmmakers are to be commended!”
 Ha Ha, it’s Burl!